Skip to main content

 Optimizing Code

-If your script is taking too long to execute, ChatGPT can optimize it.
+If your script is taking too long to execute, an AI chatbot like ChatGPT can optimize it.
 Here's an example of optimizing an inefficient script that finds prime numbers:

 Act like a very senior python developer.
 Please optimize this script: